 Perfect spaces, perfect people, perfect things – they are not real to me.
 Add a little wonkiness to a house, some mess to the waves of someone’s hair or a few tell-tale signs of age on items and they become more interesting to me.
 And usually more beautiful.
 Recently I read about Kintsugi – a Japanese art form that sees damaged items repaired with gold (or silver).
 Rather than throw away broken crockery or smooth over cracks in rendered walls, the imperfections are highlighted with gold leaf and sealed with lacquer, creating an interesting feature of a home or allowing a favourite plate to continue dishing out your meals – with a little bling on the side.
 The method humanises things – giving them some attention, patching them up and letting them continue on their merry way rather than just giving up on them at the first sign of a breakdown.
 It’s giving even the most ho-hum items a history, a story and a chance to shine.
 The Happy Home

-How beautiful is that.
-Now that’s a language I understand.
+Now thats a language I understand.

-A language of reclamation and second chances and never too broken.
+One of reclamation and second chances and never too broken.